 Pecans: The pecans add a little crunch and texture to the moist bread.
 If you don’t like pecans, swap for walnuts, cashews or even pumpkin seeds (if you can’t eat tree nuts).
 The crunchy, sweet topping puts this bread over the top!

 With a little effort, you can channel this fall classic recipe at home.
 Here’s how.

-Start by combining the gluten-free flour blend, xanthan gum (if needed), granulated sugar, baking powder, baking soda, salt, cinnamon, ginger and nutmeg in a large bowl using a whisk until combined.
+Start by combining the gluten-free flour blend (with xanthan gum), granulated sugar, baking powder, baking soda, salt, cinnamon, ginger and nutmeg in a large bowl using a whisk until combined.

-In a second bowl, combine applesauce, Silk Unsweetened Almondmilk, vanilla extract, vegetable oil, and apple cider vinegar.
+In a second bowl, combine applesauce, almondmilk, vanilla extract, vegetable oil, and apple cider vinegar.

 Before you combine all the wet and dry ingredients, get ready to move quickly.
 The apple cider vinegar will start to react with the baking soda the minute they touch, and you want that reaction to take place in the oven to help the bread rise.
 No dilly dallying.

 Once you combine the wet and dry ingredients, mix the batter well, then add the diced apple bits until they are evenly dispersed throughout the batter.